 Diagram explaining t 0.5 and t 0.1 flash duration.

-Flash duration is measured in two ways: t 0.5 and t 0.1.
+Flash duration is often measured in two ways: t 0.5 and t 0.1.
 The former is the one most commonly displayed by manufacturers as it generally sounds more impressive.
 However, t0.5 does not measure all the light relevant for complete shooting — approximately 40 per cent of the flash burst is unaccounted for in these readings.
-Because of this, t 0.5 measurements give a much faster, but false impression of the flash reading.
-T 0.1 readings, on the other hand, account for the entire flash burst.
-This gives a slower reading but is much more accurate.
+Because of this, t 0.5 measurements portray a much faster (but false) impression of the real usable flash burst.
+T 0.1 readings, on the other hand, account for nearly the entire flash burst.

 To learn more about flash duration and t 0.1 and t 0.5 measurements, visit our Lighting Theory & Equipment section, where you’ll find a class dedicated to this particular section: ‘Understanding flash duration’.